 There is also an empty down-tube sleeve one can purchase to ride the e-bike as a Woom Off.
 This is an attractive option if you have nearby trails that don’t allow e-bikes, and you don’t want to buy more than one bike.
 (More on that topic later).

-Our overall impression of the Fauza drive system has been positive.
+Our overall impression of the Fazua drive system has been positive.
 The system is quiet (you have to be VERY close to notice it’s an e-bike), has great range, and thus far has sustained plenty of abuse (including lots of spring creek crossings).

-While Fauza doesn’t have as much of a presence in the US as it does in Europe, Woom has assured us they’ll be handling customer service issues for the system so you don’t have to worry about support.
+While Fazua doesn’t have as much of a presence in the US as it does in Europe, Woom has assured us they’ll be handling customer service issues for the system so you don’t have to worry about support.

 High Quality RST Air Fork